 Bracebridge was eventually incorporated as a town in its own right in 1875, and by 1894 it was the first town in Ontario with a dedicated hydroelectric power station.

-Interested in learning more about the incredible Port Carling Real Estate?
+Interested in learning more about the incredible Bracebridge Real Estate?
 Get in touch with Heather Scott online today!